gfrison/gfrison.github.io/_patents/natural-language-data-programming-combinatorial.md

 There will be 1 solution for the tictac project with alice and bob, and 3 solutions for the quantum project, for all combinations:  `binomial(2,3)=3`.

 Generators can be concatenated one after another.
-In addition to the multiverse setup for menu, in cascade more versions of data could be generated.
+In addition to the multiverse setup for the restaurant example, more versions of data could be generated.
 If the restaurant has wine in the cellar and what to enrich the menu offering with a bottle of wine:
 ```
 wine brunello   type -> red
 wine lagrein    type -> red